myhro/blog/about.markdown

 ## Who is Tiago "Myhro" Ilieve?

 Bachelor of Science in Information Systems by the Computer Science Department (DCC) of the State University of Montes Claros ([Unimontes][unimontes]).
-Currently works as Software Engineer at [Toggl][toggl].

 E-mail: [contato@myhro.info][email]
 GitHub: [myhro][github]